 • Transferred to MARAD for lay up in the National Defense Reserve Fleet

-• Reacquired by the Navy, assigned to MSC and placed in service as Range Instrumentation Ship, USNS Observation Island (T-AGM-23), assigned to the Special Mission Ships Program (PM2), MSC Pacific
+• Reacquired, 18 August 1977, by the Navy, assigned to the Military Sealift Command (MSC) and placed in service as Range Instrumentation Ship, USNS Observation Island (T-AGM-23) a part the MSC Special Mission Ships Program (PM2), MSC Pacific

 E-AG Specifications: